Back to Blog

 The Cocktail Pricing Formula

 There are two ways to approach cocktail pricing, and you need both.
-The first gives you a floor — the minimum price you can charge without losing money.
+The first gives you a floor, the minimum price you can charge without losing money.
 The second gives you a target based on the pour cost percentage your bar needs to stay profitable.

 Menu Price = Ingredient Cost ÷ Target Pour Cost % Example: $2.40 ingredient cost ÷ 0.20 (20% target) = $12.00 menu price

 If a Negroni costs you $2.80 in ingredients and your target pour cost is 20%, the formula says you should charge $14.00.
-If your market supports $16, great — you are running at 17.5% pour cost on that drink and it is carrying the menu.
+If your market supports $16, great.
+You are running at 17.5% pour cost on that drink and it is carrying the menu.
 If your market only supports $11, you are at 25.5% pour cost and that drink is working against you.

-The formula does not make the decision for you — it just tells you what you are actually doing, which is more than most menus can say.
+The formula does not make the decision for you.
+It just tells you what you are actually doing, which is more than most menus can say.

 How to Calculate Ingredient Cost Per Drink

 Before you can price anything, you need the cost of every ingredient in the recipe.
-This means knowing your cost per ounce for every spirit, modifier, and mixer — not just the bottle price.
+This means knowing your cost per ounce for every spirit, modifier, and mixer, not just the bottle price.

 Cost Per Ounce = Bottle Cost ÷ Bottle Size in Ounces Example: $28 bottle of bourbon ÷ 25.4 oz (750ml) = $1.10/oz